SciML/SciMLExpectations.jl/docs/src/tutorials/gpu_bayesian.md

 ```

 Let's now use this in the ensembling method.
 We need to specify a `batch` for the
-number of ODEs solved at the same time, and pass in our enembling method.
+number of ODEs solved at the same time, and pass in our ensembling method.
 The
-following is a GPU-accelerated uncertainty quanitified estimate of the expectation
+following is a GPU-accelerated uncertainty quantified estimate of the expectation
 of the solution:

 ```julia